cgbsu/WarpBootstrapCompiler1/README.md

 This is the second attempt ([re-write](https://github.com/cgbsu/WarpBootstrapCompiler0)) I am making at implementing the compiler, immediate goals are:

+## TODO:
 0. Evaluate literals
+	- Mark bit precision of each variable
+	- Make it so fixed-points do not have to specify their base after decimal
+	- A few more ways to write fixed-points
 1. Evaluate mathematical-expressions (in a type-safe way)
 2. Evaluate boolean-expressions
 3. Evaluate compile-time functions